Wednesday, November 11th

 This course will provide an overview of the most common types of child abuse and neglect that are seen in Wisconsin.
 This presentation will cover what to look for and what to do when you have concerns.
 Topics covered will include: Physical abuse, sexual abuse, neglect, medical neglect and human trafficking.
 Case reviews will be used to highlight salient points.

-Life & Limb: LifelinkIII (All Provider Levels EMR-Paramedic) – Hanna Thompson & Joshua Chan
+Life & Limb: LifelinkIII [Trauma] (All Provider Levels EMR-Paramedic) – Hanna Thompson & Joshua Chan

 • Review the different life threatening traumatic musculoskeletal injuries